-- obtain full details of the unproven treatment and the supporting clinical evidence, and - support you with additional information and questions for the child's specialist, before they have treatment, and - agree what costs (if any) we will meet towards the hospital, specialist, anaesthetist and/or other provider.
-All unproven treatment must be agreed by us in writing so you are clear how much we will pay towards the child's treatment.
+- obtain full details of the treatment; and - support you with additional information and questions for the child's specialist, before they have treatment; and - agree what costs (if any) we will meet towards the hospital, specialist, anaesthetist and/or other provider.
+All unproven treatment must be agreed by us in writing so you are clear how much we pay towards your treatment.